tw0rmer/project-bingo-final/README.md

 **Built with ❤️ for the bingo community**

-*Ready for production deployment with ALL features working perfectly.
-Winner experience complete, card randomization implemented, and game flow fully operational.*
+*Production ready with enhanced visuals, modern design system, and all features working perfectly.
+Winner experience complete, card randomization implemented, game flow fully operational, and UI/UX significantly enhanced.*